Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents: Methods

-Studies show that humans perceive the environment using visual attention mechanisms, enabling both global divergent search and focused attention on specific spatiotemporal regions to adaptively acquire task-relevant information~\cite{corbetta2002control, desimone1995neural}.
-Inspired by this insight, we design an action space that enables the LLM to perceive task-relevant frames from multiple perspectives.
+To break the bottleneck of fixed-granularity pipelines, MPA is designed to adaptively determine the optimal perception granularity based on task complexity and current information.
+To achieve this, we construct a dynamic action space that empowers the LLM to autonomously orchestrate its perception strategy across multiple granularities.
 The defined actions include \texttt{divergent search}, \texttt{temporal focus}, and \texttt{spatial focus}, described as follows:

-\textbf{Divergent Search.} We simulate the divergent search mechanism in human visual attention through the \texttt{divergent search} tool, designed to identify key frames relevant to a subtask over a broad temporal range, avoiding redundant video captioning.
-Specifically, the LLM first infers a subtask query $q$ along with a target temporal span as the input to this tool.
+\textbf{Divergent Search.} We simulate the divergent search mechanism in human visual attention through the \texttt{divergent search} action, designed to identify key frames relevant to a subtask over a broad temporal range, avoiding redundant video captioning.
+Specifically, the LLM first infers a subtask query $q$ along with a target temporal span as the input to this action.
 For example, if the main query $Q$ is ``What color are the eyes of the man with glasses?'', the LLM may extract ``man with glasses'' as the sub-query $q$.

-We employ EVA-CLIP-8B~\cite{sun2024eva} to extract the textual representation of $q$ and the visual representations of sampled video frames $v_i$ within the specified span.
+We employ EVA-CLIP-8B~\citep{sun2024eva} to extract the textual representation of $q$ and the visual representations of sampled video frames $v_i$ within the specified span.
 We then compute cosine similarity scores $s_i$ between $q$ and each $v_i$.
-To emulate the human divergent search, we select frames with broad contextual diversity, inspired by the watershed algorithm~\cite{vincent1991watersheds}.
-Specifically, we smooth the similarity scores ${s_1, s_2, \ldots, s_T}$ using a sliding-window average to obtain refined scores $\tilde{s}i = \text{smooth}(s_i)$.
-We then compute the mean similarity $\bar{s} = \frac{1}{T} \sum{i=1}^{T} \tilde{s}_i$ as a threshold to segment the timeline into peak and valley regions.
+To emulate the human divergent search, we select frames with broad contextual diversity, inspired by the watershed algorithm~\citep{vincent1991watersheds}.
+Specifically, we smooth the similarity scores ${s_1, s_2, \ldots, s_T}$ using a sliding-window average to obtain refined scores $\tilde{s}_i = \text{smooth}(s_i)$.
+We then compute the mean similarity $\bar{s} = \frac{1}{T} \sum_{i=1}^{T} \tilde{s}_i$ as a threshold to segment the timeline into peak and valley regions.
 From each peak region, we select the frame with the highest $\tilde{s}_i$ score and retain the top-$N_f$ frames overall.
-Unlike existing methods~\cite{fan2024videoagent} that use a top-k selection strategy and often pick redundant frames clustered around the highest peaks, our approach captures diverse, causally relevant contextual information, reducing retrieval redundancy.
+Unlike existing methods~\citep{fan2024videoagent} that use a top-k selection strategy and often pick redundant frames clustered around the highest peaks, our approach captures diverse, causally relevant contextual information, reducing retrieval redundancy.